 Diabetes is quickly becoming one of the most frequently diagnosed systemic diseases for both children and adults.
 There are a wide range of factors affecting the surge in diabetes, including increased added sugar in the modern American diet, the prevalence of obesity and a more sedentary lifestyle.

-Although you may not think of your dental health when considering the affects of diabetes, Marietta, GA Dentists Dr. Michael H. Mulkey and Dr. David M. Hildreth see the affects that diabetes can have on the teeth and gums.
+Although you may not think of your dental health when considering the affects of diabetes, Marietta GA Dentist Dr. Michael Mulkey sees the affects that diabetes can have on the teeth and gums.
 We work with diabetic patients to improve both oral and overall health through better oral hygiene.

 How Does Diabetes Affect Dental Health?